pirhosoft/PiRhoUtilities/README.md

 - In your Unity project open the Package Manager ('Window -> Package Manager')
 - Click on the 'Add' (+) button in the top left and choose "Add package from git URL..."
 - Enter the URL, https://github.com/pirhosoft/PiRhoUtilities.git#upm in the popup box and click 'Add'
-- To import samples into your projeect, find and select the installed package in the Package and click on 'Import into Project' next to the PiRho Utilities Samples listing
+- To import samples into your project, find and select the installed package in the Package and click on 'Import into Project' next to the PiRho Utilities Samples listing

 ## Updating